FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/add_more_chains.md

 # Add More Cookers for Parallel Operation

-This sections explains how to model the parallel operation of two process steps using the previous cooker example which is shown in {numref}`cooking-example-two-cooker`.
+This sections explains how to model the parallel operation of two process steps using the previous cooker example which is shown in figure {numref}`cooking-example-two-cooker`.
 In this example two cookers are implemented.
 :::{figure-md} cooking-example-two-cooker
 <img src="./figures/parallel_cooker_operation.png" width=300>